datacamp/courses-introduction-to-version-control-with-git/chapter5.md

 *** =instructions1

-You are in the directory `dental`, which contains data, analysis scripts, and other files, but is not yet a Git repository.
+You are in the directory `dental`, which is not yet a Git repository.
 Use a single command to convert it to a Git repository.

 *** =hint1